athertahir/development-with-wildfly/Lab Guides/md files/Chapter02/Episode_1.md

 # Lab : Getting Familiar with WildFly Swarm

-#### Pre-reqs:
-- Docker

 #### Lab Environment
-We will run ubuntu as a Docker container.
+You can perform this lab on VM or your PC.
 Run the following commands one by one to setup lab environment:

-`docker run -p 8080:8080 --name ubuntu -it ubuntu bash`

-`apt-get update && apt-get --assume-yes install default-jre && apt-get --assume-yes install maven`
+`apt-get update && apt-get --assume-yes install default-jdk && apt-get --assume-yes install maven && apt-get --assume-yes install git`

 `git clone https://github.com/athertahir/development-with-wildfly.git`